adam4321/CS-467_Software_Quiz/README.md

 Quiz Name: The name of the quiz

 Category: Setting the cateogry the quiz will fall into.
-EX: C++, C#, Javascript, Networking, IT Help Desk etc.
+E.g., C++, C#, Javascript, Networking, IT Help Desk etc.

 Time Limit (minutes): A set amount of time the quiz recipient (job candidate) will have to take the quiz.